Matroid

-In combinatorics, a branch of mathematics, a matroid /ˈmeɪtroɪd/ is a structure that abstracts and generalizes the notion of linear independence in vector spaces.
+In combinatorics, a matroid /ˈmeɪtroɪd/ is a structure that abstracts and generalizes the notion of linear independence in vector spaces.
 There are many equivalent ways to define a matroid axiomatically, the most significant being in terms of: independent sets; bases or circuits; rank functions; closure operators; and closed sets or flats.
 In the language of partially ordered sets, a finite simple matroid is equivalent to a geometric lattice.

-Matroid theory borrows extensively from the terminology of both linear algebra and graph theory, largely because it is the abstraction of various notions of central importance in these fields.
-Matroids have found applications in geometry, topology, combinatorial optimization, network theory and coding theory.
+Matroid theory borrows extensively from the terms used in both linear algebra and graph theory, largely because it is the abstraction of various notions of central importance in these fields.
+Matroids have found applications in geometry, topology, combinatorial optimization, network theory, and coding theory.

 Definition

-There are many equivalent (cryptomorphic) ways to define a (finite) matroid.
+There are many equivalent ways to define a (finite) matroid.

 Independent sets

 In terms of independence, a finite matroid $M$ is a pair $(E, \mathcal{I})$, where $E$ is a finite set (called the ground set) and $\mathcal{I}$ is a family of subsets of $E$ (called the independent sets) with the following properties: